This is the one thing you must be able to do under the new lease accounting rules:

 Calculate the present value of lease payments for a 10-year lease with annual payments of $1,000 with 5% escalations annually, paid in advance.
 Assume the rate inherent in the lease is 6%.

-Step 2) Enter the number periods starting from 0 to 9.
+Enter the number periods starting from 0 to 9.
 Note that if payments were made in arrears, the numbering would start from 1 to 9.
-See below for the step 2 illustration:
+See below for an illustration: